Last updated on March 9th, 2022

 On the last day of these 4 days in Lisbon, it’s time to leave the city behind and embark on a day trip to the Royal hilltop village of Sintra – home to a very impressive palace.
 We’ll then drive back to Lisbon via the beautiful coastline and check out the popular beach village of Cascais.

-Pro tip: to do everything that’s mentioned in today’s itinerary, you will need to rent a car for the day.
+To do everything that’s mentioned in today’s itinerary, you will need to rent a car for the day.
 If you just want to visit Sintra or Cascais, you can use public transportation.

 Located about 30 km outside of Lisbon, the village of Sintra is yet another UNESCO World Heritage Site.
 It is where the royal Portuguese family used to spend their summers and where you can travel back in time for the day.
 Sintra’s top attractions are its village, hilltop Moorish castle, two palaces, and museums.
 Since we personally rented a car for the day, we concentrated our efforts on the absolute top highlights, leaving enough time to explore the coast before heading back to Lisbon.
 This means that if you’re only visiting Sintra, there are enough places to see to fill up a full day.